AdamKyle/flare/resources/info/tips/section-1.md

 Next, as you progress - upgrade and add pieces.
 Don't worry about spells for casters until you train your Casting Accuracy [skill](/information/skills) to about level 5.
 Focus on Armour for upgrading - specifically body since it gives you the most increase.

+## Slaughter in on hit!

+Are you working your way down the list?
+Find a creature that takes you two hits?
+Back up a second.
+To maximize tour time and efficiency at farming xp and other things, make sure you can kill the creature in one hit.
+The faster it dies, the faster you get to attack again, which means the faster you make gold, find items, train skills and level up.

 ## Do not settle a kingdom yet.